wikimedia/mediawiki-extensions-GlobalWatchlist/docs/js.md

  - A button to mark all changes on that site as seen
  - A toggle to collapse/expand the site output
 - When there are sites that have no changes to display, they are noted at the bottom

+A hook `ext.globalwatchlist.rebuild` is fired after each page rebuild.
+It gets a parameter object with fields `root`, for root DOM element, boolean `inLive` and `fastMode`, for live updates and fast mode accordingly, and `timestamp` for the time of the last rebuild data fetch.

 ### Technology
 The frontend uses OOUI and jQuery to create the elements for displaying the overall